Scholar without Stipend

 Once the candidate scholar gets the AUC full-time faculty’s approval, the candidate scholar fills in the International Visiting Scholars Application form and Data form to process a work permit for non-Egyptians.

 Before reaching the Office of the Associate Provost for Research, Innovation and Creativity (AP-RIC), the application needs to be approved by the AUC full-time faculty member, assuming responsibility for the scholar’s commitment to laws and regulations in Egypt, as well as the department chair (or center director) and the school dean.

-The Dean’s Office sends AP-RIC Office the candidate scholar’s complete file that needs to include the following:
+The dean’s office sends the AP-RIC office the candidate scholar’s complete file that needs to include the following:

-- Exact dates of the scholar’s research activities to be identified in the invitation letter
+- Exact start and end dates of the scholar’s research activities

-- Statement of research objectives, including a description of the research methodology and tools the applicant plans to use in Egypt: Please indicate where you learned about AUC's International Visiting Scholar Program
+- Statement of research objectives, including a description of the research methodology and tools the applicant plans to use in Egypt.
+Indicate where you learned about AUC's International Visiting Scholar program

-- Letter of reference from employer or institution
+- Letter of reference from current employer or institution

 - Proof of financial funds or a letter of commitment for self-financing

 - A recommendation and willingness to consult/supervise from an AUC full-time faculty member assuming informing the scholar with his/her commitment to laws and regulations in Egypt, including obtaining the required permits if and when needed, in addition to filling and signing the acknowledgement form

 - Endorsement by the chair of the sponsoring department

 - Endorsement by the dean of the sponsoring School